🇹🇭 Thailand · SEC · Digital Asset Business Licence

 Minimum capital ranges from THB 5 million (Fund Manager) to THB 40 million (Exchange).
 All capital must be paid-up at the time of application.
 The SEC may require higher capital based on business model.

-3–9 months depending on the license category and application quality.
-Exchange licenses take longer due to more complex system requirements.
+3–9 months depending on the licence category and application quality.
+Exchange licences take longer due to more complex system requirements.
 Well-prepared applications with clear technical documentation are processed faster.

 Thailand has Foreign Business Act restrictions.
 Foreigners can typically hold up to 49% in Thai companies operating financial services, though BOI (Board of Investment) promotion can allow higher foreign ownership for qualifying businesses.
 Legal counsel is essential for ownership structure.